 From northern destinations, such as Penang, you only need to drive down the North-South Highway (or trunk road) past Ipoh towards Rawang.
 Eventually, there will be a turn-off to Kuala Kubu Bharu before the Rawang exit; turn here and follow the directions towards Fraser's Hill from town.

 Eventually, all modes of transportation to Fraser's Hill will reach the Gap - This is the base station before a winding 8km narrow road up to the highlands, cutting through beautiful rainforest scenery and mountain ridges.
-The Gap road remains the only route of access up to Fraser's Hill; a separate road for downhill traffic starts from Jalan Quarry after Pine Resort, which takes you back on the trunk route to Kuala Lumpur through Bentong/KKB.
-Since Fraser's Hill is a small place, you can get around by walking from one end to the other.
-With the cool of the highlands and surrounding rainforest, it actually feels pretty refreshing to use your legs.
+The Gap road remains the only route of access up to Fraser's Hill; a separate road for downhill traffic starts from Jalan Quarry after Pine Resort.

 If you have your car with you, then moving around will be a breeze.
 You probably won't use much fuel travelling around the highland retreat, but do be aware that there are no petrol stations around.
-The local sundry shops near the police station does sell some petrol stocked in plastic bottles for emergencies, but they are fairly overpriced.
-There is no public transport in Fraser's Hill, so if you need to arrange your own transport in and out if you don't have a vehicle.
-Guide maps are available from the Tourist Information Center at Puncak Inn, which faces the town square and roundabout, a short distance after the Gap exit.
+The local sundry shops near the police station does sell some petrol stocked in plastic bottles for emergencies, but they cost substantially higher.